Drug or Alcohol Addiction Relapse

 Addiction is a chronic disease.
 While countless individuals who suffer from addiction recover, there is always a risk of relapse back to the addictive behavior.
-Relapse occurs when the individual returns to an addictive substance or behavior after a period of sobriety.
-Typically, if people relapse, they return to the same substance or behavior to which they were addicted before becoming sober; however, there are instances in which people can recover from one addiction, but turn to another substance or behavior after a period of sobriety.
+Relapse occurs when the individual returns to an addictive substance after a period of sobriety.
+Typically, if people relapse, they return to the same substance they were addicted to before becoming sober; however, there are instances in which people can recover from one addiction, but turn to another substance after a period of sobriety.

-Risk of relapse depends on the substance or behavior to which the individual was addicted.
-For example, people who suffer from addiction to opioid medications have an 85 percent chance of relapsing in the first year of sobriety.
-People suffering from alcohol use disorder relapse 30-70 percentof the time, depending on specific personal factors and triggers.
+Risk of relapse depends on the substance the individual was addicted to.
+For example, people who suffer from an addiction to illicit drugs have an 85 percent chance of relapsing in the first year of sobriety.1 People suffering from alcohol use disorder relapse 65-70 percent within one year, especially within the first three months.2 It is important to remember that these relapse rates often depend on specific personal factors and triggers.

-Some medical research suggests that there are different triggers for relapse in adults and youth with addiction disorders.
-For adults recovering from addiction, triggers primarily include anger or frustration; social pressure at family, work, or school functions; or interpersonal conflict with family, a spouse, or friends.
+Some medical research suggests that there are different triggers for relapse in adults and youth with substance use disorders.
+For adults recovering from addiction, triggers primarily include anger or frustration; social pressure at work, school functions, or with family; or interpersonal conflict with family, a spouse, or friends.
 For young people, however, both direct and indirect social pressure tend to lead more often to relapse than other situations.
 Adults tend to enter a negative emotional state just prior to relapse, while youth tend to enter a positive emotional state prior to relapse.3

 There are many myths about relapse, and it is important to understand why these myths are false in order to deal with a relapse, or a potential relapse.
 Myths about relapse include:

 - Relapse occurs suddenly.
-This is wrong because a lapse or relapse typically occurs due to the emotional discomfort of being sober and having to face emotional stress or triggers.
+A lapse or relapse typically occurs due to the emotional discomfort of being sober and having to face emotional stress or triggers.
 Oftentimes, the buildup to a relapse can take place over weeks or even months.

-- Sobriety equals recovery. this is incorrect, because detoxing from all substances does not mean habits formed around substance abuse have changed.
+- Sobriety equals recovery.
+Detoxing from all substances does not mean habits formed around substance abuse have changed.
 It is important for individuals to become aware of their potential triggers, develop healthy lifestyle habits, and address the issues that led to the substance abuse in the first place.
 Detox does not constitute addiction treatment on its own; comprehensive therapy must address all these issues.

 - When people stop going to therapy or peer support meetings, they will relapse.
 More often, individuals have already relapsed and then decide to stop seeking help.
 Some people are strong in their recovery and may scale back on therapy sessions and 12-Step meeting attendance; they simply have a firm footing in recovery.
 It doesn’t mean that relapse is on the horizon.